 3. Can I borrow it, or buy it secondhand?

 Why buy when you can borrow?
 And why buy new when you can find it gently used for half the price?
-We are obsessed with ownership, but for some items that we might only use once or twice a year (camping equipment, party tents, food dehydrators, etc.), it might make better financial and environmental sense to pool your resources with a friend or family member.
-Share the item, halve your expenses, and and reduce the amount of space in your home devoted to storing things.
+We are obsessed with ownership, but for some items that we might use only once or twice a year (camping equipment, party tents, food dehydrators, and so forth), it might make better financial and environmental sense to pool your resources with a friend or family member.
+Share the item, halve your expenses, and reduce the amount of space in your home devoted to storing things.
 Win-win!